WaryaWayne/myWorkLog/results/work_ive_done.md

 - feat(vehicle): Add vehicle catalog API endpoints - Add get_vehicle_makes endpoint for unique manufacturers - Add get_vehicle_models endpoint filtered by make - Add get_vehicle_years endpoint filtered by make and model - Add get_vehicle_trims endpoint with vehicle details
 - - Error template files for 500, 502, 503 and 504.
 - - Added the password reset api view to the welcome app.
 We had no other place to put it without mixing up with other apps.
-- - Added password reset urls because they were needed for the forgot password flow. - Changed payments to separate the payments and webhooks and simplified it. - Re-added our csrf endpoint so we can get the token to make requestst to Project 2. - Added app name before the url config because we set an app name in each of the apps urls.
+- - Added password reset urls because they were needed for the forgot password flow. - Changed payments to separate the payments and webhooks and simplified it. - Re-added our csrf endpoint so we can get the token to make requestst to Project 6. - Added app name before the url config because we set an app name in each of the apps urls.
 - - Blog configuration.
 Still not 100% finished.
-First need to start implementing the Project 9 blog.
+First need to start implementing the Project 7 blog.

-**Project 70**

-- - Pipfile and lock.
-We are using pipenv to manage the virtual environment.

-**Project 83**
+**Project 54**

 - Enhance service, vehicle, and appointment management with new models and validations -- Service Enhancements:
-  --         Added Project 40_product_id and validation for the service subtypes.
+  --         Added Project 62_product_id and validation for the service subtypes.
   --         Introduced vehicle_type to ServiceSubtype to categorize services based on vehicle types (Sedan, SUV, etc.).
   --     New Vehicle and Appointment Models:
   --         Vehicle Catalog: Added model to store information about vehicle types (make, model, trim, year).